SparkEdUAB/sparked-manual/docs/users.md

 ---
 id: users
-title: Authentication
+title: Registration of Users
-sidebar_label: Authentication
+sidebar_label: Registration
 ---
 ## Introduction

-The Platform allows to set User Authentication, this can either be enabled or disabled, this only applies to end-users(Students in most cases)
-`Administrators` and `Content-Managers` will always need to Create Accounts and Login for them to have access to the platform.
+Managers and Content Managers will always need to establish accounts and log in to manage the system at those levels.
+Users would be required to register if User Authentication would be required.

 ## Registration

-As mentioned above Whether User Authentication is enabled or disabled, Administrators will always need to register and login before they access SparkEd Dashboard.
-The following is a screenshot of the register Page.
+The following is a screenshot of the registration Page.
+This same page would be used by users if User Authentication is enabled.
+Information is entered and when “Register” button is hit, the Dashboard will be updated

 ![Register Page](assets/register.png)